chadrc/simple-expression-language/Readme.md

 "Hello, " + "World"
 // "Hello, World"

-// Numbers and Booleans are cast into Strings when concated to a String "High " + 5
+// Numbers and Booleans are cast into Strings when concatenated to a String "High " + 5
 // "High 5"